maurorondina/tesi/taxonomy_keywords/README.md

 | **OneVsRest - Logistic Regression** | 121 | 0.559 | 0.510 |
 | **OneVsRest - Logistic Regression** | 56 | 0.562 | 0.511 |

+3. In the file [predictSubjects_interesting_2](./predict_subjects/predictSubjects_interesting_2.ipynb) the subjects are predicted for each analyzable arxiv paper.
+To this end, several attempts are made with different classifiers and some new tricks and metrics to consider the imbalance of the dataset.
+4. In files [predictSubjects_interesting_3](./predict_subjects/predictSubjects_interesting_3.ipynb) and [predictSubjects_interesting_3-v2](./predict_subjects/predictSubjects_3-v2.ipynb) the subjects are predicted for each arxiv paper, using the two different versions of the simplest taxonomy respectively.

+__The results of all files in steps 3 and 4 are visible in this Excell [file](./predict_subjects/results-prediction.xlsx).
+Further information can be found in the respective log files.__

 ## HLTA

 1. Use [HLTA](https://github.com/kmpoon/hlta) to extract topics for paper with keywords.

 ##### Important Resources: